The Cat’s Whiskers

 Whiskers on the back of the legs help your cat climb trees.

 A complex set of muscles on the face moves whiskers back and forth.

-The way a cat arranges them will tell another animal — or us humans — how she’s feeling.
-When a cat is relaxed, her whiskers will remain still, sticking straight out from the side of her head.
-If she is curious or is on the hunt, she’ll press them slightly forward.
+The way a cat arranges them will tell another animal, or us humans, how they are feeling.
+When a cat is relaxed, its whiskers will remain still, sticking straight out from the side of the head.
+If they are curious or are on the hunt, they will press them slightly forward.
 Cats that are nervous or upset will pin the whiskers back toward the face.

 Whiskers Don’t Need Trimming!

 Like other hairs on a cat’s body, whiskers shed.
 That’s normal.
 But you should never trim them!

 A cat with cut whiskers will become disoriented and scared.

 If you cut them, that’s like blindfolding someone, taking away one of their ways of identifying what is in their environment.

 Hope you enjoyed this article.
 Have new posts automatically sent to you: